-- 7.1 The 'Duty to Co-operate' is a legal requirement of the plan preparation process.
-It was introduced by the Localism Act (2011) and requires local planning authorities and other bodies to co-operate with each other to address strategic issues relevant to their areas.
-Further advice is given in the National Planning Policy Framework (March 2012), which sets out the strategic issues where co-operation might be appropriate and gives guidance on planning strategically across local boundaries.
-In submitting a Local Plan for Examination, evidence will be required to demonstrate that the duty to co-operate has been undertaken appropriately.
-Regulations state that Council's need to report how the Duty to Co-operate is being taken forward on an ongoing basis through the AMR. - 7.2 To ensure that the requirements of the Duty to Cooperate are met with neighbouring authorities Blackpool, Fylde and Wyre Councils along with Lancashire County Council have jointly drawn up a Memorandum of Understanding (MOU).
-This MOU formalises the dialogue that takes place between the four authorities providing for cross boundary cooperation and collaboration on relevant strategic matters. - 7.3 The MOU provides for regular quarterly officer meetings and representatives of the Lancashire Enterprise Partnership and the transport authorities are invited to these meetings.
+- 7.4 To ensure that the requirements of the Duty to Cooperate are met with neighbouring authorities Blackpool, Fylde and Wyre Councils along with Lancashire County Council have jointly drawn up a Memorandum of Understanding (MOU).
+This MOU formalises the dialogue that takes place between the four authorities providing for cross boundary cooperation and collaboration on relevant strategic matters. - 7.5 The MOU provides for regular quarterly officer meetings and representatives of the Lancashire Enterprise Partnership and the transport authorities are invited to these meetings.
 In addition a Joint Member and Officer Advisory Group which comprises councillors and senior officers from the four authorities oversees the work under the Duty to Cooperate.
-A key remit of this group is to resolve difficult and sensitive issues reaching a common understanding. - 7.4 In 2017/18 Blackpool Council has continued to engage with neighbouring authorities of Fylde and Wyre Borough Council's, and Lancashire County Council on key strategic issues that affect the area and wider sub-region, building on collaborative work which has been ongoing for many years between the four authorities.
-This work has focused on aligning the emerging Local Plans being prepared by each authority with the policy framework for the area. - 7.5 The same can be said for engagement with other organisations, particularly relating to local and regional infrastructure, including the Environment Agency, the Highways Agency, Historic England and United Utilities. - 7.6 A large number of public and private bodies and local residents and businesses have also been regularly engaged and consulted throughout the plan-making process as set out in the Council's Statement of Community Involvement (2014). - 7.7 Key activities undertaken in 2017/18 include: - Meetings at officer and member level held with neighbouring authorities focused on housing, employment and transport related matters.
+A key remit of this group is to resolve difficult and sensitive issues reaching a common understanding. - 7.6 In 2019/20 Blackpool Council has continued to engage with neighbouring authorities of Fylde and Wyre Borough Council's, and Lancashire County Council on key strategic issues that affect the area and wider sub-region, building on collaborative work which has been ongoing for many years between the four authorities.
+This work has focused on aligning the emerging Local Plans being prepared by each authority with the policy framework for the area.

-- Ongoing engagement with the Fylde Peninsular Water Management Group, Fylde Coast Strategic Transport Group as well as utility, education, health and transport providers to inform continued work on developing policy and evidence base documents including the Infrastructure Delivery Plan. - Dialogue with the Lancashire Enterprise Partnership to inform sub-regional strategy development.
+- 7.7 The same can be said for engagement with other organisations, particularly relating to local and regional infrastructure, including the Environment Agency, the Highways Agency, Historic England and United Utilities. - 7.8 A large number of public and private bodies and local residents and businesses have also been regularly engaged and consulted throughout the plan-making process as set out in the Council's Statement of Community Involvement (2014). - 7.9 Key activities undertaken in 2019/20 include: - Meetings at officer level held with neighbouring authorities focused on local plan partial reviews, joint working on the Fylde coast, Minerals and Waste, flood risk, housing, employment and transport related matters. - Ongoing engagement with the Fylde Peninsular Water Management Group, as well as utility, education, health and transport providers to inform continued work on developing policy and evidence base documents including the Infrastructure Delivery Plan.